Good day everyone!

-For that reason, felt this would be a good post to share so that you have something awesome to read during the summer months.
-I’ve also received tons of request from the Girl$ on The Money community about books I would recommend.
-So here we are.
+Over the years, I’ve received tons of requests from the Girl$ on The Money community about books I would recommend.

 ….and here we go: